 Kristen is an internationally awarded architect and urban designer.
 He is a British-born Australian and graduate of SCI-Arc in Los Angeles, California.

-As Design Director of Bates Smart from 2005-2020, Kristen created the New Royal Children’s Hospital Melbourne, the New Bendigo Hospital, the VRC Club Stand Melbourne and the forthcoming New Australian Embassy, Washington D.C, USA, set for completion in 2023.
+As Design Director of Bates Smart from 2005-2020, Kristen created the New Royal Children’s Hospital Melbourne, the New Bendigo Hospital, the VRC Club Stand Melbourne and the New Embassy of Australia, Washington D.C, USA, completed in 2024.
 Kristen has been Architect-in-Residence and Visiting Professor of the Soheil Abedian School of Architecture, Bond University, Queensland.

 His unique talent stems from his intuitive artistic capacity, deep commercial intelligence and his core understanding of the human condition.
 His work is empathetic, imaginative and thoughtful.
 His socially- focused architecture practice enables him and his team to address the critical and creative challenges of the twenty-first century.